enze-chen/cme100-python/intro.md

 You will not be rewarded for both, though you're welcome to do both for practice.
 These pages only have Python, corresponding to the exercises in the original MATLAB Workbook.
 ```

+## What do I install?

+Nothing!
+Unlike the MATLAB exercises, we'll be doing everything in the cloud.
+If you like the sound of this, keep reading the [](workbook/0_usage.ipynb) for instructions on how to complete and submit your work.

 ## Table of contents